Nenkai/FF16Tools/README.md

 Tools & Library for games created using the Final Fantasy XVI / 16 Engine:

 * FINAL FANTASY XVI
-* FINAL FANTASY TACTICS - The Ivalice Chronicles
+* FINAL FANTASY TACTICS - The Ivalice Chronicles (mod loader in progress.)

 ### Features